paliwalpawan/tcs-devops-prep/README.md

 	- Created exactly similar instance for all other tools named <OTHERS> & <OTHERS2>

 Kubernetes cluster creation
-	- Created a kubernetes cluster with 1 nodes & 1 CPU
+	- Created a kubernetes cluster with 3 nodes

 Creation of ssh keys in <ANSIBLE> instance